 Exchange traded funds, more commonly referred to as ETFs, are funds that track an index or a group of securities.
 They were created as an investment tool, and are growing in popularity.
 ETFs offer many benefits for investors, one being that they provide the opportunity to diversify an existing investment portfolio.
 On this page, you’ll learn what ETFs are, how they work and the different types of ETFs available.

-- ETFs vary in price due to fluctuations and an open market that allows buying and selling at any time of day
+- The price of an ETF can fluctuate throughout the day, due to an open market that allows buying and selling at any time of day

 What is an exchange traded fund?

-An exchange traded fund* is essentially a ‘basket of securities’ that trade on an exchange, just like stock.
-ETFs can contain all types of investments, including stocks, commodities and bonds.
+An exchange-traded fund is essentially a ‘basket of securities’ that trade on an exchange.
+ETFs replicate the return of an index which consists of securities including stocks, commodities and bonds.
 Because an ETF typically contains multiple securities, they can be a popular choice for diversification.
-Additionally, ETFs are traded on an open market that allows buying and selling at any time of day, they tend to offer lower expense ratios and commissions than mutual funds, because ETFs are passive investment vehicles which do not rely on a fund manager selecting and trading securities.
+Additionally, ETFs are traded on an open market that allows buying and selling at any time of day.
+Also, they tend to offer lower expense ratios and commissions than mutual funds, because ETFs are passive investment vehicles which do not rely on a fund manager selecting and trading securities.

 ETFs are similar to index funds in that they track a stock market’s performance by looking at the way stocks are bought and sold.
-They’re also similar to mutual funds, where stocks or shares are only traded once per day after the market closes, although they tend to be more cost-effective.
+They’re also similar to mutual funds, where stocks or shares are only traded once per day after the market closes, although ETFs can be more cost-effective and liquid.